dzahedia/flexible_powerful_data_warehouse/README.md

 **For example:**

 New York Taxis data are available monthly with varying schema.
 This is not a production pipeline!
-Just a proof of concept; so no validation steps or good logs (a sample logs file is provided)!
+Just a proof of concept; so no validation steps or good logs (sampleLog.txt file is provided)!

 The implemented pipeline here can be used to **Extract**, **Load** and **Transfor**m data for any period of time including a single month.